McfearJnrs-Organisation/Blooket-Hacks/README.md

 Max Stats</a> - Maximize your cards' stats.

-#### I am not responsible for your actions with these cheats use at your own risk.
+## I am not responsible for your actions with these cheats use at your own risk.

-#### Made by MCFEARJNR & HACKER10987654673
+## Made by MCFEARJNR

-#### BY USING THESE CHEATS YOU UNDER STAND THAT USING THESE FOR AN UNFAIR ADVANTAGE AGAIST OTHERS IS NOT WHAT THESE ARE IMPLEMENTED FOR AND THEY SHOULD BE USED FOR DEVELOPMENT USE ONLY, I WILL HAPPILY TAKE THESE DOWN AT BLOOKETS REQUEST.